aplteam/Tester2/README.md

 If this flag is 0 any failing test within any test function just makes the test function quit, returning a return code that has the symbolic name `_Failure`.
 See [Symbolic names](#symbolic-names) for details.

-If this is 1 then any failing check crashes right on the spot.
+If this is 1 (`_OK`) then any failing check crashes right on the spot.
 This allows one to investigate what went wrong, and why.

 #### Suspend execution (`stopFlag`)

 This makes the test framework stop just before the next test function is about to be executed.
-This allows you to trace any test cases from top to bottom.
+This allows you to trace test cases from top to bottom.

 #### Batchable tests

 These are tests that do not need a human in front of the monitor.
 Ideally all tests should be "batchable" of course.
-However, in real life this is not always possible for technical reasons, or the effort would be way too high.
+However, in real life this is not always possible for technical reasons, or the effort would be just too high.

-Note that all test cases get the `batchFlag` provided as part of the right argument, so they know what's required.
+Note that all test cases get the `batchFlag` provided as part of the right argument, so they know what's required, and can act accordingly.